 Want to hear more about this backpacking trip?
 I wrote a detailed post about our experience Backpacking The Mineral King Loop.

 Most Liked Photo Of The Year: Mesas And Buttes In Monument Valley

 I’ve been to Monument Valley a couple other times.
-Each time for less than an hour.
-Each time with the goal of getting to Hunts Mesa.
-Each time a relative failure.
+Each time for less than an hour, each time with the goal of getting to Hunts Mesa.
+And each time a relative failure.

 This time I was in Monument Valley for a job with GetYourGuide.
 The Monument Valley Navajo Tribal Park had just reopened after COVID-19 had forced the Navajo to close it to the public for almost 2 years.
 I had signed up for a 3-hour sunrise tour of the valley, then the plan was to spend the night at The View Hotel and leave.
 I had more or less given up hope of ever making it to Hunts Mesa.
 It had been closed the last two times I’d been in the area, and given that the Tribal Park was just opening back up, it seemed unlikely that it would be open now.

 Our guide for the sunrise tour pulled up in the pitch dark outside our hotel.
 We slowly rumbled along the dirt roads taking in one beautiful view after another.
 Then, more to make conversation than anything else, I asked about Hunts Mesa.

 As I anticipated, he explained that they hadn’t started running tours up to Hunts Mesa yet.
 Maybe next time, I thought.

 As I climbed out of the Jeep at the end of our tour, the guide scribbled something down on a piece of paper and handed it to me.
 I glanced at it: “Phillips’ Photography Tours” was written in neat block letters.
 “Call Phil”, he said.
 “He’ll take you to Hunts Mesa.”
 And that’s precisely what we did.